BrettBukowski/brettbukowski.com/views/resume.md

 I worked within a team building pharmaceutical inventory management software.

-* My responsibilities involved fixing bugs and developing several minor features in a mature application.
+* Responsibilities involved fixing bugs and developing minor features in a mature application.
 * This required learning a new programming language.

 ### Side Projects